-This project includes data for Erie County, three comparable counties (Luzerne, PA, Broome NY, and Stark, OH), the state of Pennsylvania, the nation and Erie City.
+This project includes data for Erie County, the state of Pennsylvania, and the nation.

-Erie Vitals Signs is rich with information, with indicators provided in both text and graphic format.
+Erie Vital Signs is rich with information, with indicators provided in both text and graphic format.
 Detailed information, trends, and maps are also available.
 Some users will want quick reference information, while others will want more detail.
-Spending a few minutes reviewing this section may aid your work and help make using the Berks Vital Signs website a more satisfying experience.
+Spending a few minutes reviewing this section may aid your work and help make using the Erie Vital Signs website a more satisfying experience.

 |Term||Definition and How it is Used in the Erie Vital Signs Website|

 |Dashboard||A visual summary of key indicators, which can be filtered by category.|

 |Data Category||The top-most category for data types, broken out into 8 community data types on the navigation menu above.|

 |Topic||The topic-specific data which falls under the Data Category heading, where the visualizations and insights can be found.|

 |Indicator||An indicator is a measure that helps to describe an economic, environmental, social, or cultural condition over time.
 An indicator is usually expressed as a rate or percent, such as the poverty rate, the unemployment rate, or the high school graduation rate.
 Erie Vital Signs provides information and analysis on 70 indicators throughout this website.
 For each of the seven indicator categories, the individual indicators are accessed from the main page or topic page.
 A list of every indicator is available by clicking on "All Indicators" on the right side of the Environment topic.|

 |Key Indicators||Single number which exemplifies the Topic and acts as a signpost of that dataset's representation of the Erie County community.|